duckdb/duckdb-node-neo/api/pkgs/@duckdb/node-api/README.md

 ### Roadmap

 Some features are not yet complete:
+- Friendlier APIs for convering results to common JS data structures.
-- Friendlier APIs for consuming advanced data types and values, especially converting them to strings.
+- Friendlier APIs for converting values of specialized and complex DuckDB types to common JS types.
+- Automatic memory management (i.e. avoiding the need to call `dispose` manually in most cases).
 - Appending and binding advanced data types.
 (Additional DuckDB C API support needed.)
 - Writing to data chunk vectors.
 (Directly writing to binary buffers is challenging to support using the Node Addon API.)
 - User-defined types & functions.
 (Support for this was added to the DuckDB C API in v1.1.0.)